Fixed: External Hard Drive Not Mounting on Mac

 Most individuals today choose to store their data and files (such as photos, music, papers, etc.) on a computer or external hard drive.
 Mac laptops' performance and data storage benefits are guaranteed by their hard drives and SSDs.
 However, there have been situations where customers have experienced problems, such as the disks failing to appear in Disk Utility, Finder, or the Desktop after being plugged into a Mac.

 When you connect an external disk to a Mac, it is usually mounted automatically.
 Yet, sometimes it does not, and the cause is typically incorrect preferences or tainted SMC data.
-But you can still mount the external disk using one of the following workarounds.
+In this article, we will show you some solutions to fix external hard drive not mount on Mac issue.
+TYou can try to fix the issue and mount the external disk using one of the following workarounds.

 fix external hard drive not mount on Mac